YJesus/Unhide/README.txt

 3- Compare info gathered from /bin/ps with info gathered from syscalls (syscall scanning).

-4- Full PIDs space ocupation (PIDs bruteforcing).
+4- Full PIDs space occupation (PIDs bruteforcing).
 ONLY for unhide-linux version

 5- Compare /bin/ps output vs /proc, procfs walking and syscall.
 ONLY for unhide-linux version Reverse search, verify that all thread seen by ps are also seen in the kernel.